-Some of the specific audiovisual translation services we provide:
+Some of the specific audiovisual translation and interpreting services we provide:

 A significant part of audiovisual translations requires subtitles.
 This work might seem simple at first sight, but it is not.
 This is a complex task due to limitations such as reading speed and the space available on the screen.

 The translator, in addition to correctly translating the dialogue texts into another language, must adapt the appearance of the subtitled sentences to the reading speed of the average viewer, and adapt the length of onscreen texts.
 This requires a translator with many years’ of solid experience.
 He or she should also be a voracious reader and a frequent user of subtitled audiovisual products.

 Did you know that in Switzerland you have subtitles in 3 languages at the same time?

 In many countries, the audiovisual industry requires a previous dubbing process.
 Of course, it is not the great dubbing actors who translate the words they will speak, but rather, a translation and idiomatic adaptation of the literary script is required before the important task of dubbing can take place.

 Localisation is particularly important at this stage.
 The translator must be able to adapt the words and phrases in the dialogue to the local idiosyncrasies of the country or region where the final audiovisual product will be consumed.
 Translation for dubbing requires professionals with many years’ of solid experience in the localisation, interpretation, translation and adaptation of all types of texts, without forgetting lip syncing.